GoogleCloudPlatform/apigee-samples/integrated-developer-portal/README.md

 ## Cleanup

-After you create your integrated developer portal you can clean up the artefacts from this sample in your Apigee Organization.
+After you create your integrated developer portal you can clean up the artifacts from this sample in your Apigee Organization.
 First source your `env.sh` script, and then run

 ```bash
 ./clean-up-integrated-developer-portal.sh
 ```

-After this, you need to manually delete manually created Apigee resources
+After this, you need to manually delete the created Apigee resources:
 1. Navigate to Publish > Developers
 2. Find the account you created in your developer portal, hover over it, and select the trash can icon to delete
 3. Navigate to Publish > API Products